To lucid dream is to be in control of your dream state. It’s a powerful technique to expand awareness, and you can learn how to lucid dream tonight.

 Look at the palm of your hand

 It seems like a small thing, but it is a huge step.
 When you do this, you establish a link from the conscious mind to the dream state.
 It acts as a bookmark.
-And, this bookmark will help you to direct the action in the future as well as remember the dream.
+And, this bookmark will help you to direct the action in future dreams.
+It will also help you in remembering the dream.

 When you consciously turn over your hand and look at it, this becomes your way of increasing control.
 Anytime you feel you are losing control, turn over your hand and look at your palm.
 Sometimes your subconscious will play tricks with you.
 You may find you have on a glove.
 If so, take it off.
 If your hand is “missing,” look at your other hand.
 If both hands are “missing,” close your eyes.
 It is the failsafe to regain control.